 Thank you for reading our dogs and Halloween PSA.
 Every year Halloween comes around quickly.
 Well, it’s here again.
 Happy Halloween!
-Lets keep our pets healthy and safe this year.
+Let’s keep our pets healthy and safe this year.

 Tip # 1 Your costume may be the best in Colorado, but your pet may not agree.
 Avoid scaring your dog and make sure they have a safe escape room or kennel if you’re having or going to a party or allowing tricker or treaters to stop by.

-Tip #2 Be cautious on where you store your prized candy from trick or treating, Fluffy doesn’t need an upset stomach or trip to the Veterinarian.
+Tip #2 Be cautious about where you store your prized candy from trick or treating, Fluffy doesn’t need an upset stomach or trip to the Veterinarian.

 Tip #3 Dressing up your pet.
 Very few dogs allow a costume without stress.
 Most dislike the ritual altogether.
-Keep an eye on whether your pet is stressed when putting on their costume.
-Signals to watch for: heavy painting, pinned back ears and/or a tucked tail.
+Keep an eye on whether your pet is stressed when putting on their outfit — signals to watch for: heavy panting, pinned back ears, and a tucked tail.
 We also encourage everyone to avoid limiting your pet’s movements and senses.

 Tip #4 Treats for tricks!
 Everyone is getting human treats, don’t forget about your dog!
-Teach them something new to show of your dog and their costume.
+Teach them something new to show off your dog and their costume.
 For help in learning to teach your dog new tricks, refer to the Dog Trainer Apocalypse post.
 Using dog treats ensures a dog will be at full attention and learning quickly.

 I hope everyone has a fun and safe Halloween this year.
 Fall will soon be replaced by winter, so have a good scare at a haunted house and enjoy your pumpkin spice latte.
 Happy Halloween!